Greece runestones: Vg 178

 Runestone Vg 178 (location) in style Pr1 used to be outside the church of Kölaby in the cemetery, some ten metres north-north-west of the belfry.
 The stone consists of flaking gneiss measuring 1.85 m in height and 1.18 m in width.

-The oldest annotation of the stone is in a church inventory from 1829, and it says that the stone was illegible.
+The oldest annotation of the stone is in a church inventory from 1829, which says that the stone was illegible.
 Ljungström documented in 1861 that it was in the rock fence with the inscription facing the cemetery.
 When Djurklou visited the stone in 1869, it was still in the same spot.
 Djurklou considered its placement to be unhelpful because a part of the runic band was buried in the soil, so he commanded an honourable farmer to select a group of men and remove the stone from the wall.
 The next time Djurklou visited the location, he found the stone raised in the cemetery.